Operation David

-Operation David was the codename for the deployment of the British Expeditionary Force (BEF) into Belgium at the start of the Battle of Belgium during the Second World War.
-On the same day as the German invasion of neutral Belgium, 10 May 1940, the BEF moved forward from their prepared defences on the Franco-Belgian border to take up a new position deep inside Belgium, conforming to plans made by the French high command.
-Forming a defensive line with French and Belgian forces on either side, the BEF were able to contain attacks by German infantry divisions, but were unaware that this was a diversion; the main thrust by highly mobile German armoured divisions was further south.
-To avoid complete encirclement, the BEF and their allies were forced into a series of fighting retreats and ended up back at their initial border positions by 24 May.
-However, the German spearhead had reached the coast behind them, cutting them off from their supply chain and leading to the Dunkirk evacuation of the BEF in the following days.
+Operation David was the code name for the advance of the British Expeditionary Force (BEF) into Belgium at the start of the Battle of Belgium during the Second World War.
+On the same day as the German invasion of neutral Belgium, 10 May 1940, the BEF moved forward from their defences on the Franco-Belgian border to take up a new position deep inside Belgium, conforming to French war planning 1920–1940, by Grand Quartier Général, the French high command.

+Forming a defensive line with French and Belgian forces on either side, the BEF were able to contain attacks by German infantry divisions but this was a diversion; the main effort by mobile German armoured divisions was further south.
+To avoid encirclement, the BEF and their allies were forced into fighting retreats and ended up back at their initial border positions by 24 May.
+The German spearhead had reached the coast behind them, cutting them off from their supplies and leading to the Dunkirk evacuation of the Allies in the following days.